 He was called to the Bar of England and Wales in 1979.
 He was appointed a KC in 1997.
 He practised at Monckton Chambers until 2012.
 He is a member of the Luxembourg Bar.

 He is a professor at the College of Europe in Bruges and a visiting professor at King’s College, London, a lecturer on private international law at Luxembourg University and a member of the LCIA.
-He has written and spoken extensively, particularly in the area of competition and state aid (he was a contributor to Bellamy & Child, European Union Law of Competition for over 20 years), and on investment protection treaties.
+He has written and spoken extensively, particularly in the area of competition and state aid (he was a contributor to Bellamy & Child, European Union Law of Competition for over 20 years), public procurement and tax and on investment protection treaties.
 He is fluent in French (the working language of the CJEU) and speaks German.

 He accepts instructions for advisory work, as an arbitrator (see separate arbitration page), and as an expert witness.